 This post may contain affiliate links.
 See my disclosure policy.

-Easy vegan shepherd’s pie made with vegan ground beef and corn with fluffy mashed potatoes on top.
+The best vegan shepherd's pie made with vegan ground beef and corn with fluffy mashed potatoes on top.
 Dinner ready in just 1 hour.

 Growing up, my mom and stepdad made shepherd's pie all the time.
 It was by far one of my favorite meals.